 - The emergence of a characteristically American conception of individual consciousness and actions.

 He thought that the spiritual and intellectual ideals of the 18th century, the principles of the Age of Reason, had ended in sterility.
 Emerson’s ethic of self-reliance represents the necessity for the individual to question most of all forms of social conventions and to refuse his ideas by the accepted standards and values of society.
-Also, it represents the necessity for the individual to think and act according to his standards.

 Very often, he seems to be too enthusiastic about all manifestations of energy, personal force and superior vitality: “power first.
 In politics and in trade, pirates are of better promise than talkers and clerks”: it’s a philosophy of action.

-Henry David THOREAU
+Henry David Thoreau

 - As a man, he wanted to explore and discover new aspects of his own personality.